Azure-Samples/aks-store-demo/README.md

 az login
 ```

 > Note: This project is configured to be deployed with Terraform by default.
-In order to deploy using the bicep template, make sure to rename the `azure-bicep.yaml` file to `azure.yaml`.
+If you want to deploy using the bicep template, please rename the `azure-bicep.yaml` file to `azure.yaml`.

 Deploy the app with a single command.